coollabsio/documentation-coolify/docs/troubleshoot/applications/bad-gateway.md

 ---

 # Bad Gateway Error
-If your deployed application works when you access it via your server’s IP address and port but shows a **Bad Gateway** error on your domain, the issue is most often due to misconfigured port settings, incorrect host mapping, or your app listening only on localhost.
+If your deployed application **maybe** works when you access it via your server’s IP address and port but shows a **Bad Gateway** error on your domain, the issue is most often due to misconfigured port settings, incorrect host mapping, or your app listening only on localhost.

 ## Symptoms